Single monkey-saddle singularity of a Fermi surface and its instabilities: Introduction

 Topological transitions of Fermi surfaces are currently a topic of active research~\cite{Liu10,Okamoto10,HuxleyLifshitz11,Khan14,Benhabib15, Slizovskiy15,AokiCelrln16,Volovik2017,monkey_saddle, Slizovskiy2018,Mohan2018,Sherkunov18,Barber19,yuan2019magic, supermetal,Rao2020,HOS_RG_Chubkov,Lin2020,Oriekhov2021,Guerci2022,Seiler2022}.
 This is particularly so when space is two dimensional, in which case they are often associated with band singularities that cause the density of states (DOS) to diverge.
 To be precise, in a Fermi-surface topological transition~\cite{Lifshitz60}, the topology of the Fermi surface undergoes a sudden change upon tuning some parameters.
 At the transition, the Fermi surface may develop a singularity due to the presence of one or more saddle points in the dispersion.
 A saddle point is responsible for a divergent DOS, which in turn may lead to many distinct physical phenomena such as charge and spin order, superconductivity, and diverging susceptibilities.

-In two-dimensional space, an ordinary saddle, known as the van-Hove singularity (or vHs in short) can be subsumed as the quadratic dispersion $\varepsilon(\bm{k})\propto k^{2}_{x} - k^{2}_{y}$ that causes a logarithmic divergence of the DOS at the Fermi level $\varepsilon^{\,}_{\mathrm{F}}=0$.
+In two-dimensional space, an ordinary saddle, known as the van Hove singularity, can be subsumed as the quadratic dispersion $\varepsilon(\bm{k})\propto k^{2}_{x} - k^{2}_{y}$ that causes a logarithmic divergence of the DOS at the Fermi level $\varepsilon^{\,}_{\mathrm{F}}=0$.
 Higher-order singularities, in contrast, are characterized by a $\bm{k}\cdot\bm{p}$ expansion in which the lowest-order terms are higher than quadratic.
-For example $\varepsilon(\bm{k})\propto k^{3}_{x}-3 k^{\,}_{x}\,k^{2}_{y}$ implies a singular DOS at the Fermi level $\varepsilon^{\,}_{\mathrm{F}}=0$ of order $n=3$.
+For example, $\varepsilon(\bm{k})\propto k^{3}_{x}-3\,k^{\,}_{x}\,k^{2}_{y}$ implies a singular DOS at the Fermi level $\varepsilon^{\,}_{\mathrm{F}}=0$ of order $n=3$.
 These cause power-law divergences of the DOS.
 In the context of band theory in two-dimensional space, higher-order singularities have been classified using sets of integer indices, based on symmetry, scaling, number of relevant perturbations, etc.\ \citep{classification_catastrophe,classification_MIT}.
 Furthermore, their intimate connection with high-symmetry points in the Brillouin zone (BZ) has also been worked out\, \citep{classification_catastrophe}.